 Happy to have a “Parturition” image included in the New York Times’ Opinion section accompanying medical ethicist Carl Elliot’s article (May 7th).
 Thanks to the editors at the Opinion desk for inviting me!

-My collaborator, May Babcock and I, jointly presented about our two projects on a panel investigating the overlap between printmaking and photography at the Southern Graphics Counsel’s annual conference that took place in Providence on April 5th.
+My collaborator, May Babcock and I, jointly presented about our two projects on a panel investigating the overlap between printmaking and photography at the Southern Graphics Counsel’s annual conference that took place in Providence in 2024.

 Thrilled to share that my collaborator, May Babcock and I have eight cyanotype prints on handmade paper from our series “Lamina” included into the RISD Museum’s permanent collection.
 Additionally, two of my plexiglass plates from my series “Parturition” now live at the Museum’s Prints, Drawings, and Photographs Study Room.
 Thanks to everyone at the museum for their support over the years!